dgilleland/DMIT-Lecture-Notes/CPSC-1520/ReadMe.md

 Try it yourself by looking for the element with an ID of `'byline'`. *(**Hint:** `document.getElementById('byline')`)*

 Notice that each of the searching functions used so far give us a single element.
 Here's one that gives us a whole bunch of elements!
+Compare that with what you get when just using `document.querySelector('p')`.

 ```javascript
 document.querySelectorAll('p')
 ```

-Of course, if you want to go ***wilde***, you could try this:
+Of course, if you want to go ***wild***, you could try this:

 ```javascript
 document.querySelectorAll('p').forEach(function (e) { console.log(e); })